-CERTIFICATE showing the satisfactory completion of the work of the seven grades of the elementary school admits to the preparatory school.
-Those wishing to enter classes above first year must present a certificate showing the high school work done.
-The certificate in each case must be signed by the principal of the school in which the work was done and sent direct to the President.
+A certificate showing the satisfactory completion of the work of the first three years of an accredited four-year high school admits a pupil to the Preparatory School.
+The certificate must be signed by the Principal of the school in which the pupil's work was done, and sent direct to the President.
+COURSE OF STUDY